enkidevs/curriculum/lua/roblox-studio/basic-modelling-ii/useful-properties-iii.md

 ## Content

-`Anchored`, found in the `Part section`, is a property thats very useful when building obbys.
+`Anchored`, found in the `Part section`, is a property that's very useful when building obbys.
 When set to true, it will be anchored in space[1].

 ![anchored-property](https://img.enkipro.com/0a246b29c1c062df30fa34bb23e29e7d.png)